Skip to main content

 A higher hematocrit means a greater concentration of these couriers, enhancing the blood’s oxygen-carrying capacity.
 Testosterone is a profoundly anabolic hormone, meaning its primary message to the body is one of growth, repair, and performance.
 Part of this systemic instruction involves bolstering the very infrastructure that supports heightened function.

-By signaling the to produce more red blood cells, testosterone is preparing the body for increased metabolic demand, ensuring that every cell has the oxygen it needs to perform optimally.
+By signaling the bone marrow to produce more red blood cells, testosterone is preparing the body for increased metabolic demand, ensuring that every cell has the oxygen it needs to perform optimally.
 This response is a sophisticated and logical adaptation.

 Testosterone’s influence on hematocrit is a direct reflection of its role as a systemic signal for enhanced physiological capacity and oxygen delivery.